Illustration of three phone screens representing a native, hybrid and web app, respectively.

 by Mads Soegaard | | 62 min read

 Hybrid apps offer versatility across different operating systems, and web apps boast simplicity in development.
 However, certain users tend to have a better experience on native mobile apps.
 Since every type of app has different use cases, we will discuss the critical aspects of choosing between native, hybrid and web apps for mobile development.
 You can learn the distinct features, advantages and disadvantages of each type.
-We will also provide valuable insights for UX design and mobile development decisions.
+We will also provide valuable insights for mobile user experience (UX) design and mobile development decisions.

 There are three main options for creating a mobile app.
 You can create a native, hybrid, or web app (also called a browser-based app).
-In this article, we’ll look at the advantages and disadvantages of each option and how to choose the best development path for your projects.
+In this article, we’ll look at contexts of use, the advantages and disadvantages of each option and how to choose the best development path for your projects.

 What is a Native App?